 |Tigerwood||$1,650 to $2,015||$16.50 to $20.15|

-Unless you are skilled at floor installation, it still may be more cost effective to hire pros.
-For example, Home Depot currently charges $156 per week for a 15.5 floor nailer, $140/week for an air compressor, and $176/week for a Makita compound miter saw.
-For a total of $476/week, your tool rental costs bring you close to the cost of professional installation.
+Unless you are skilled at floor installation, it still may be more cost-effective to hire pros.
+For example, one well-known national home improvement store charges about $160 per week for a 15.5-gauge floor nailer, $124 per week for an air compressor, and $188 per week for a popular brand compound miter saw.
+It may take a week or more to finish a flooring project yourself.
+For a total of $472 per week, your tool rental costs could bring you nearer to the price you'd pay for a professional installation as each week you work on the project goes by—though purchasing prefinished hardwood flooring could help save you time on installation.

-Additionally, with the more expensive species of wood like cabreuva or kempas, your wastage fees commensurately increase.
-Wastage is the word for the extra amount of flooring you purchase in order to take care of end runs in a row of flooring boards.
-It also absorbs the inferior boards that always come with solid hardwood installation (and yet another reason to buy engineered wood, as inferior boards are almost non-existent).
-Sometimes, wastage is used in other ways with the installation; sometimes, it ends up cluttering your basement.
+Additionally, pros know how to minimize the costs of inferior boards and wastage (meaning the extra amount of flooring needed to take care of end runs in a row of flooring boards) which could translate into significant savings.
+(Inferior boards are almost non-existent if you purchase engineered wood flooring.)
+Sometimes, wastage can be used in other ways with the installation; sometimes, it ends up cluttering your basement.

-With the advent of fold-and-lock laminate and luxury vinyl plank, the art of do-it-yourself solid hardwood installation is becoming a rarity.
-Still, it is possible to rent the three key elements of solid flooring installation--floor stapler, compressor, and miter saw --and install your own flooring.
-Some homeowners may already own a miter saw, and outfitting it with new combination blade, with between 80 and 100 teeth, will be the best way to get precision cuts.
+With the advent of fold-and-lock laminate and luxury vinyl plank, the art of do-it-yourself solid hardwood installation is becoming less popular.
+Still, it is possible to rent the three key elements of solid flooring installation—floor stapler, compressor, and miter saw - and install your flooring.
+Some homeowners may already own a miter saw, and outfitting it with a new combination blade, with between 80 and 100 teeth, will be the best way to get precision cuts.